raspberrypilearning/first-python/en/step_9.md

 --- task ---
 Congratulations on completing the project.

-You have learned about:
+You can now:

-🥕 Calling functions
+🥕 Call a function
-🍅 Count-controlled loops
+🍅 Use a 'for' loop
-🥦 Code inside and outside of a loop
+🥦 Use indentation to show which code to repeat
-🍄‍🟫 Waiting during a program
+🍄‍🟫 Wait during a program
 --- /task ---